May 19, 2026 · AI

 • Use your operational data in captions and landing pages.
 The numbers from your own work, response times, project counts, before-and-after results, are inherently non-commodity.
 A competitor cannot scrape them, because they do not have them.
 Pull a stat from your own analytics dashboard and put it in the post.

 • Treat your scheduling cadence like a publishing schedule.
 A consistent weekly rhythm of original content beats a burst of generic templated posts.
-The Feedsta platform is built for this kind of multi-platform consistency, use it to run a real publishing calendar, not a content dump.
+Run a real publishing calendar, not a content dump.

-• Centralize multi-brand voice in one workspace.
+• Centralize brand voice in one workspace.
 Inconsistency across brands is invisible to you and obvious to Google’s cross-referencing systems.
-The Feedsta app keeps voice, cadence, and analytics aligned across every account you manage.
+Keep voice, cadence, and analytics aligned across every account you manage.

 • Track every link you push from social.
-Shortened, branded links via fsta.li keep your outbound destinations analytics-ready, critical when you are triangulating which posts drove citation-worthy traffic.
+Shortened, branded links keep your outbound destinations analytics-ready, critical when you are triangulating which posts drove citation-worthy traffic.

 • Don’t sleep on Google Business Profile Posts.
-They are a citable social channel most managers ignore.
-See our take on scheduling Google Posts like the rest of your stack for how to fold them in.
+They are a citable local search channel most businesses ignore.
+See our take on how Google Posts work as a local search channel for how to fold them in.

 The Bigger Picture

-What is non-commodity content in Google’s AI Overviews guidance?
+What does "non-commodity content" mean in Google’s AI Overviews guidance?

-Non-commodity content is Google’s term for material with a unique perspective, genuine experience, or differentiated value that competitors cannot replicate.
-For social media managers, this means captions, link-in-bio destinations, and landing pages built on your own operational data, lived experience, and specific service context, not recycled templates, generic listicles, or AI-generated takes that read identically to ten other posts.
-Google’s AI surfaces cite content that demonstrates the source actually knows something, rather than content that aggregates what’s already publicly known.
-The test: could a competitor scrape this and republish it as their own?
-If yes, it’s commodity.
-If no, it has a shot at citation.
+Google defines non-commodity content as material with a unique perspective, genuine experience, and differentiated value that competitors cannot replicate.
+Captions, link-in-bio destinations, and landing pages built on your own operational data, lived experience, and specific service context qualify.
+Recycled templates, generic listicles, and AI-generated takes that read identically to ten other posts are commodity content and will not be cited.

-Do I need an llms.txt file for my link-in-bio page?
+Do I need an llms.txt file for AI Overview citation?

-No. Google’s new guidance explicitly debunks the llms.txt myth circulating in marketing communities.
-There is no special file you need to add to your landing page, link-in-bio destination, or website to make your content eligible for AI Overview citation.
-The same applies to two other tactics being pitched: you do not need to load every page with twenty schema types, and you do not need to chunk your content into atomic AI-friendly blocks.
-Google evaluates the integrity of the full piece.
-Anyone selling you on these as the secret to AI search visibility is selling snake oil, spend that budget on actual original content instead.
+No. Google’s new guidance explicitly debunks the llms.txt myth.
+There is no special file you need to add to your landing page, link-in-bio destination, or website to become eligible for AI Overview citation.
+The same applies to two other tactics being pitched: loading every page with twenty schema types and chunking content into atomic AI-friendly blocks.
+Google evaluates the integrity of the full piece instead.

 How do AI Overviews decide what social-driven content to cite?

 AI Overviews triangulate across four signal types: your owned content, your third-party listings, your review profile, and competitor benchmarks for the query.
 Google’s systems do not read your website in isolation.
 A landing page that looks credible on its own but contradicts your listings elsewhere, or that has no review presence to back its claims, will not be cited.
-For social media managers, this means the post itself is one input, the broader trust graph around your brand is the rest.
-Consistency across platforms, recent reviews, and credible mentions all compound into whether the AI picks you.
+Consistency across platforms, recent reviews, and credible mentions compound into whether the AI picks you.

 ai overviewscontent schedulinggoogle ai searchlink in biomulti brand managementnon commodity contentsocial discoverysocial media strategy